 Avoid sunscreens that don’t protect against both UVA and UVB rays.
 You want to choose a broad spectrum sunscreen that will protect your child from both types of the sun’s rays.

 When it comes to child pool safety, you also want to make sure the area around your pool is safe.
 Adding a pool fence is one of the best ways to do that to prevent drownings and other accidents.
-For information on pool fences, contact Protect-A-Child Pool Fence at 1-800-992-2206.
+For information on pool fences, visit Protect-A-Child Pool Fence .